lamelimit/Maulib/README.md

 # Maulib
-A header only graphics library made using OpenGL and C
+A header only graphics framework made using OpenGL and C

+#DEPENDENCES
+This library requires GLFW 3.3+ and GLAD, other than that it is completely standalone